silexphp/Silex/doc/providers/translation.rst

 Usage
 -----

-The Translation extension provides a ``translator`` service and makes use of the ``translator.messages`` parameter::
+The Translation provider provides a ``translator`` service and makes use of the ``translator.messages`` parameter::

     $app['translator.messages'] = array(